anirudha23-03/ALU_Project_verilog/README.md

 ##  Overview

-This project presents a fully parameterized **Arithmetic Logic Unit (ALU)** designed by **Priya Ananthakrishnan** and **Meenal Sitaram Pannase**.
+This project presents a fully parameterized **Arithmetic Logic Unit (ALU)** designed and verified by **Kanthimathi C**.
 The ALU performs a variety of arithmetic, logical, shifting, and rotational operations on binary inputs, with comprehensive support for operand validation, flags, and error detection.

 The design supports both **arithmetic and logical modes**, with fine-grained control signals and parameterizable data width.